 - Newer brand with a narrower market list than the giants.

-Because Betfred is fully licensed, an unusual sign-up can still prompt a document request.
-For the vast majority that step never appears, which is what keeps it near the top.
+Withdrawals typically settle in 1-3 days – dependable rather than the fastest on test.
+Because BetFred is fully licensed, an unusual sign-up can still prompt a document request, but for the vast majority that step never appears.

 | Category | Rank |